mtth-bfft/simplvpn/README.md

 2. Read the contents of this script, and understand at least its basic steps;
 3. As recommended in [simplca.sh](https://github.com/mtth-bfft/simplca), handle CA operations offline, or at least move client private keys and .ovpn profiles offline once they are generated.

+## Contributing

+I've tested this script and its generated configurations against OpenVPN Connect 1.1.{16,17} on Android 6.0.1, OpenVPN Connect 1.0.7 on iOS 9.3.5, NetworkManager 1.4.2 on Linux, and Tunnelblick 3.5.11 on Mac OS 10.6.8.
+Help by telling me if it works on other versions or platforms, otherwise open an issue with your logs.